yeslogic/prince-docs/docs/styling.md

     }
 ```

-To float the note to the sidenote area, the `float-reference` property is used with the value `sidenote`.
+To float the note to the sidenote area, the [`-prince-float-reference`](css-props.md#prop-prince-float-reference) property is used with the value `sidenote`.

 ```
     note {